playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 ## Angular

 To solve the derived value problem without recomputing the values manually, Angular introduces the concept of a "pipe" into the mix of things.
-The idea is that a pipe runs over an input (or series of inputs) just like React's `useMemo`.
+The idea is that a pipe runs over an input (or series of inputs), just like React's `useMemo`.

 ```typescript
 import { Pipe, PipeTransform } from "@angular/core";